Octava-Chamber-Orchestra/Octava-Chamber-Orchestra.github.io/README.md

 `date`: The YAML formatted date and time of the concert.
 Do note that times are 24 hour.

 `poster`: Set to `true` if a poster is available to be displayed.
-The poster must be in the same folder as the concert page and be named `poster.jpg`.
+The poster must be in the same folder as the concert page and have the same name except with `.jpg` as the extension.
 If no poster is available, then omit this property.

 #### `venue`